 How Salamati Law Firm can help

 Motor vehicle accidents are one of the specialties at the Salamati Law Firm in Los Angeles, California.
 We’ve represented some of the toughest litigation possible, winning multi-million dollar settlements and verdicts for our clients since 2005.
-Access to experts and resources is one of the primary benefits in working with an experienced car accident lawyer.
+Access to experts and resources is one of the primary benefits in working with an experienced Los Angeles car accident attorney.

 Medical specialists, accident reconstruction experts, and industry experts who are willing to testify on your behalf carry a good deal of weight in court.
 We make sure all your paperwork is in order and that every piece of recoverable evidence is used to substantiate your injury claim.
 Call 888-259-4060 for a free no-obligation consultation.